rbeerwerth/BornAgain-website/content/documentation/examples/polarized-reflectometry/polarized-non-perfect-ap/index.md

 weight = 40
 +++

-### Polarized Specular Reflectometry with Non-perfect Polarizer and Analyzer
+### Polarized specular reflectometry with non-perfect polarizer and analyzer

 In this example, we show how to perform a specular reflectometry simulation with polarized neutrons and both a non-perfect polarizer as well as analyzer.